• Skip to primary navigation

 Matthew 6:19-21

-Do you have affections for your stuff?
+Do you have affection for your stuff?
 It may be an awkward thing to contemplate, especially for those people who grew up in the church.
 The idea of things bringing us joy is very counter-Christian.
-We place value on our stuff because they bring us some measure of satisfaction or purpose.
+We place value on our stuff because it brings us some measure of satisfaction or purpose.

 I enjoy the pillows on my couch because they are quite beautiful.
 I went on a journey to find the perfect ones that wouldn't get too dirty too fast with my active boys but would still fit my decor.
 I really like those pillows.
 I don't have affection for the pillows, but I do have joy when my house is clean and beautiful.

-In a roundabout way, each decorating/organization choice that I make, I have some sort of affection for because of the joy that my home brings me. r
+In a roundabout way, with each decorating/organization choice that I make, I have some sort of affection because of the joy that my home brings me.

 Yet, one of the most popular verses on simplicity tells us that the things we store up here on this earth truly have no value.
 They will someday be destroyed.
-They have no eternal value.
+Your stuff has They have no eternal value.

 Those pillows on my couch have no external value.
 Why do I work so hard to bring beauty into my home then?
 It's because of the people inside.
 I create a simple, beautiful, and healing home for my family.
 It is with trust, hope, and prayer that I trust this home will lead my spouse and my children to press in further to Jesus.
 Now that is of eternal value.

-Simplicity is important for the Bible-believing Christian because it helps us clear the clutter of the world to focus more on our mission.
+Simplicity is important for the Bible-believing Christian because it helps us clear the clutter of earthly wisdom to focus more on our mission.
 Each person will have a slightly different mission and their mission may change throughout their lifestyle.

 But godliness with contentment is great gain, for we brought nothing into the world, and we cannot take anything out of the world.
 But if we have food and clothing, with these we will be content.